TheMarksman/mixed-by-mark/source/_posts/KeyLimePieRiceKrispieTreats.md

 </div>
 </div>

-Sitr in the Rice Krispies cereal and crushed graham crackers until fully coated.
+Stir in the Rice Krispies cereal and crushed graham crackers until fully coated.
 Then stir in the white chocolate chips until well-combined.
 Press the mixture into the prepared 9x13-inch pan until it's in an even layer and covering the entire bottom of the pan.
 I recommend spraying a little cooking spray on your hands first.
 This helps prevent the marshmallows from sticking to your fingers.
 Allow the treats to cool fully before cutting and serving them.

 <div style="display:flex;">
     {% asset_img side-by-side KeyLimePieRiceKrispieTreats2.jpg %}